 The most crucial time should this happen, is within the first 15 days where the defendant may request a hearing to challenge the officers arrest and the suspension of the license.
 If you apply for a hearing, and you cannot prove the officer did not have the right to make the arrest your license will be suspended for 180 days if this is your first offense.

 In Trouble?
 Talk with a Houston DWI Attorney

-Should you find, yourself facing prosecution after a DWI arrest it is best to find an attorney like Tad Nelson that fights DWI related criminal charges in Houston, and that specializes in such matters.
-With the ever changing laws surrounding drinking and driving, an attorney will have to navigate the ins and outs of the laws and can do a better job at doing so.
+Should you find yourself facing prosecution after a DWI arrest in Houston, it’s best to find an attorney like Tad Nelson that fights DWI related criminal charges in Houston, and that specializes in such matters.
+With the ever changing laws surrounding drinking and driving, a Houston DWI attorney will have to navigate the ins and outs of the laws and can do a better job at doing so.
 The best solution though is the simplest one- don’t drink and drive.
 It’s just not worth it.
 The hangover is bad enough without having to deal with the courts as well.